arichtman/nix/README.md

 # Nix

-A home for my system configurations using Nix Flakes
+A home for my system configurations using Nix Flakes Be warned, I'm still learning and experimenting.

-Upcoming: Moving multiple machine configurations into a central Flake.

-Be warned, I'm still learning and experimenting.
 Nothing here should be construed as a model of good work!
 ... yet.

+Upcoming: incorporating the mac configuration into the central flake.

 ## Use